 These fields are usually used for archives and changing them will allow you to change the URLs that are used for archives.
 For Example, you can change the categories to cat and the tag to a topic, which in our example would look something like this:

-Just head over to SEO > Advanced > Permalinks and choose “Remove” option for category base.
+Just head over to Rank Math > General Settings > Links and turn the option on for ‘Strip Category Base’.
 Doing so will strip “/category/” from all your category archive pages.
 Always proceed with caution and make sure your category names and post names don’t clash.

 Also, there is a less hectic method that you can use to remove the category base without using any code changes or plugin.
 All you have to do is insert the /%category%/%postname%/ as your custom permalink structure and then enter a period (full-stop) for the category base.